PauseAI/pauseai-website/src/posts/learn.md

 - [CHAI Bibliography of Recommended Materials](https://humancompatible.ai/bibliography) (50hrs+)
 - [AISafety.training](https://aisafety.training/): Overview of training programs, conferences, and other events

-## Organisations
+## Organizations

 - [Future of Life Institute](https://futureoflife.org/cause-area/artificial-intelligence/) started the [open letter](https://futureoflife.org/open-letter/pause-giant-ai-experiments/), led by Max Tegmark.
 - [FutureSociety](https://thefuturesociety.org/about-us/)
 - [Conjecture](https://www.conjecture.dev/).
 Start-up that is working on AI alignment and AI policy, led by Connor Leahy.
 - [Existential Risk Observatory](https://existentialriskobservatory.org/).
-Dutch organisation that is informing the public on x-risks and studying communication strategies.
+Dutch organization that is informing the public on x-risks and studying communication strategies.
 - [Center for AI Safety](https://www.safe.ai/) (CAIS) is a research center at the Czech Technical University in Prague, led by
 - [Center for Human-Compatible Artificial Intelligence](https://humancompatible.ai/about/) (CHAI), led by Stuart Russell.
 - [Machine Intelligence Research Institute](https://intelligence.org/) (MIRI), doing mathematical research on AI safety, led by Eliezer Yudkowsky.